billg-splunk/bg-utils/ECS_Fargate/README.md

 A documentation example is found [here](https://docs.splunk.com/observability/en/gdi/opentelemetry/deployments/deployments-fargate-java.html).
 We will use those instructions with our simple Java app.

+NOTE: This example, like the others, is meant to demonstrate what's possible and does not serve as a recommendation for configuring AWS services.
+(A specific point is this service is accessed directly vs. through a load balancer.)

 ## Prerequisites
 You will need the following to run this example:
 - docker